Articles & Guides

 The key to finding the right babysitter for your family is knowing exactly what type of sitter you’re looking for.
 Once you determine what you need in a sitter, it should be easy to write a babysitter job description to share online and with your network.
 Here’s what you need to know.

-Writing an effective babysitter ad or job listing
+Writing an effective babysitting job description

 The perfect babysitter ad is one that offers clearly defined duties and expectations, says Suzie Zeldin, the co-founder and director of operations at SmartSitting.
 To clearly convey your needs, you can structure your job posting into these three sections: